rayangendre/Nottingham/Backend/README.md

 ## Testing

 Tests can be run by running npm test.
 Tests can be found in the user-services.test.js file.
-These tests are also run every time in our continous integration pipeline and cause the failure of the build if they do not pass
+These tests are also run every time in our continous integration pipeline and cause the failure of the build if they do not pass.
+Code coverage report is automatically built into it

+#### Testing-mockingoose

+The testing-mockingoose branch of the project containts the mockingoose mock tests

+## Environment Variables

+MONGODB_URI: the uri to connect to the MongoDB Database
+TOKEN_SECRET: the token secret to access the database